 This phase is the final phase of the production pipeline, eventually leading to your project being released wherever it intends to go.
 Hopefully, your ideas and your dedication will lead to amazing successes like Garry Newman’s Rust, Rob Nelson’s Red Dead Redemption II, and avoid blunders like Double Fine’s Spacebase DF-9.

-Do you want to know more about animation pipeline?
+Do you want to know more about the animation pipeline?
 Read this post.